joelparkerhenderson/wordbooks/pages/root-cause-analysis/index.md

 6. Implement the plan.
 This may involve changes to policies and procedures, training programs, equipment modifications, or other measures.

 RCA can be used to address a wide range of problems, from minor issues to major disasters.
-By identifying the root cause of a problem, organizations can implement targeted solutions that address the underlying issue, rather than just treating symptoms.
+Identifying the root cause of a problem enables teams to implement targeted solutions, rather than just treating symptoms.